WebAssembly/component-model/design/mvp/CanonicalABI.md

   flat_ft = flatten_functype(opts, ft, 'lift')
   assert(types_match_values(flat_ft.params, flat_args))
 ```
-Each call to `canon lift` creates a new `Task` and waits to enter the component
-instance, allowing the component instance to express backpressure before
+Each call starts by immediately checking for unexpected reentrance using
+`Task.trap_if_on_the_stack`.
+Next, a `lift`ed function waits until there is no
+backpressure, as defined by `Task.enter`.
+If the supertask cancels the call
+while waiting for backpressure, the call is aborted before the arguments are
+lowered (which means that owned-handle arguments are not transferred) without
+ever executing the core wasm callee.
+Once the backpressure gate is cleared, the
-lowering the arguments into the callee's memory.
+arguments are lowered into core wasm values and memory according to the

-In the synchronous case, `canon_lift` first calls into the lifted core
+`canonopt` immediates of `canon lift` (as defined by `lower_flat_values`
+above).

+If the `async` `canonopt` is *not* specified, a `lift`ed function then calls
-function, passing the lowered core flat parameters and receiving the core flat
+the core wasm callee, passing the lowered arguments in core function parameters
-results to be lifted.
-Once the core results are lifted, `canon_lift` optionally
+and receiving the return value as core function results.
+Once the core results
-makes a second call into any supplied `post-return` function, passing the flat
+are lifted according to `lift_flat_values` above, the optional `post-return`
+function (specified as a `canonopt` immediate of `canon lift`) is called,
-results as arguments so that the guest code and free any allocations associated
+passing the same core wasm results as parameters so that the `post-return`
-with compound return values.
+function can free any associated allocations.
+Since `Task.enter` acquired the
+`exclusive` lock and the `Task.exit` call here releases the `exclusive` lock,
+synchronous functions cannot overlap execution; attempts by callers to make
+overlapping calls will result in backpressure in `Task.enter`.
 ```python
   if opts.sync:
     flat_results = await call_and_trap_on_throw(callee, task, flat_args)